Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Results

-We compare baycn with other Bayesian methods using the true graph skeleton as the input.
-We focus on GN4, GN8 and GN11, which have different levels of complexity (Figure \ref{fig:largerGN}; Supplementary Tables S6 and S7).
-We ran all the methods for 30,000 iterations on GN4 and for 50,000 iterations on GN8 and GN11, all with a burn-in of 20\%.
-We set the step size in baycn to be 120 for GN4 and 200 for GN8 and GN11.
-We used the default step size for order and partition MCMC, which is the number of iterations divided by 1,000, and results in the step size being 30 for GN4 and 50 for GN8 and GN11.
+To compare baycn with other methods, we focus on GN4, GN8 and GN11, which have different levels of complexity (Figure~\ref{fig:allTopo}).
+Using the true edges as the input to all the methods, we ran each method for 30,000 iterations on GN4 and for 50,000 iterations on GN8 and GN11 and used a burn-in of 20\%.
+We set the step size in baycn to 120 for GN4 and 200 for GN8 and GN11.
+We used the default step size for order and partition MCMC, which results in the step size being 30 for GN4 and 50 for GN8 and GN11.
 Gibbs and \mc use all of the iterations after the burn-in.